SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 You can see [the EDMX result of this annotation in the corresponding XML in the service's metadata document](#uiheaderinfo-annotation).

-The Fiori preview shows us an example of how this annotation is used, in two places: the plural of "Books" used in the list, and the singular "Book" used, plus the book title and author name for the header section of the detail page for a selected book:
+The [Fiori preview app](http://localhost:4004/$fiori-preview/CatalogService/Books#preview-app) shows us an example of how this annotation is used, in two places: the plural of "Books" used in the list, and the singular "Book" used, plus the book title and author name for the header section of the detail page for a selected book:

 ![Fiori preview - list of books, with the effect of the UI.HeaderInfo annotation highlighted](media/UI.HeaderInfo-List.png)